Key (Alison Moyet album)

 Key is the tenth studio album by English singer-songwriter Alison Moyet, released on 4 October 2024, by Cooking Vinyl.

 The album reached number 8 on the UK Albums Chart.
 It contains 16 reworked songs from Moyet's solo catalog - encompassing songs that had been released as singles in their original form as well as deep cuts - along with two brand new tracks.
-A world tour in support of the album will begin in 2025.
+A world tour in support of the album took place in 2025.
 The album coincides with the singer's 40th anniversary as a solo artist.

 Moyet premiered the first single, "Such Small Ale", on Vernon Kay's mid-morning show on BBC Radio 2 and BBC Sounds 13 June 2024.